-So your company is going Agile.
-If you’re a tester or QA person, that can bring about frightening thoughts about what your world will look like.
-For example, will you now be expected to test a codebase that changes daily, with no breaks or developer deadlines?
-Alternatively, you’ve heard that some teams do away with QA and testers completely once they go agile.
-How will you survive in this scenario?
+Your company is going Agile.
+Now everyone talks about frequent and iterative deployments.
+If you’re a tester or QA person, that can scare you about what your world will look like.
+Will you be expected to test a codebase that changes daily with no breaks or time to breathe?
+Alternatively, you’ve heard that some teams do away with QA and testers once they go agile.
+How will you survive?
+What is QA’s role in agile?

-Fear not, for there’s still a need for QA in our new agile world.
-However, instead of the old paradigm, where your goal involves finding defects, your new goals include preventing defects and helping ship products faster.
-And with this guide, you’ll be on your way to creating a robust and healthy QA process.
+Fear not, we still need QA in our new agile world.
+However, instead of the old paradigm, where your goal involves finding defects at the end of a lengthy waterfall project, your new goals include continuously preventing defects and helping ship products faster.
+And with this guiding principle, you’ll be on your way to creating a robust and healthy QA process.

 In this post, we’re going to take a look at what going agile means from a QA perspective and how you can change to thrive in this environment.